dvoracek-jakub/worker-availability/README.md

 ### Setup:
 To add a new employee, edit the `statuses.json` file.
-Here, you should also specify the GitHub avatar ID of the employee (the number at the end of the URL, e.g., [https://avatars.githubusercontent.com/u/**45931076**](https://avatars.githubusercontent.com/u/**45931076**)
+Here, you can also specify the GitHub avatar ID of the employee (the number at the end of the URL, e.g., [https://avatars.githubusercontent.com/u/**45931076**](https://avatars.githubusercontent.com/u/**45931076**)
 ).

 ![image](https://github.com/user-attachments/assets/2c9dd3a9-4fe9-4421-9774-6d0cf2e4a529)